Eamonbaloun/PC-Beginners-Guide/README.md

 ### Guide to Building a Solid PC

 I wanted to put together a quick guide on what I think makes a strong PC build.
 The biggest thing to remember is **smart spending**.
 This is not a list of exact parts.
-It is a general roadmap to help you get the most value out of your money.
+It is a general roadmap to help you get the most value from your money.

 It is often worth spending a little more upfront on the right parts so you do not end up upgrading sooner than expected.
 Cutting corners can seem fine at first, but once performance starts falling behind, you will wish you had made better choices earlier.
 A well-balanced build can last for years and save you both money and frustration.

 Before buying anything, take a moment to research what your games or programs actually rely on most.
-Some are more CPU-heavy, others lean on the GPU, and some need more RAM.
+Some are more CPU-heavy.
+Others lean on the GPU.
+Some need more RAM.
 Knowing that helps you put your budget where it matters most.

 Once you have a rough idea of your build, head over to [PC Part Picker](https://pcpartpicker.com) and put together a list.
 Then post it on a forum or subreddit.
-People are usually happy to help you refine it—I do this all the time on Reddit.
+People are usually happy to help you refine it.
+I do this all the time on Reddit.
 Just be clear about what you plan to use your PC for, and you will get much better advice.

 ## CPU

 Aim for at least 8 cores, but 12 is even better if your budget allows it.
 More cores help with multitasking, heavier workloads, and long-term performance.
 They also reduce the chance of your CPU holding back your GPU later on.
 [More cores](https://youtu.be/cHV_XPOm0oY) usually mean better longevity overall.

 If your main focus is gaming, AMD’s X3D chips are excellent.
-In that case, 8 cores + X3D is what I would say is the sweet spot for gaming right now at the moment the Ryzen 7 9850X3D would be my recomnedation.
+In that case, 8 cores plus X3D is what I would call the sweet spot for gaming right now.
+At the moment, the Ryzen 7 9850X3D would be my recommendation.
 For non-X3D CPUs, I would lean toward more cores, since those chips benefit more from the extra threads.
 That is especially true for **Intel or non-X3D chips**.

 ## GPU